(II) At an accident scene on a level road, investigators measure ... | Channels for Pearson+

 Friction

 Friction is the force that opposes the relative motion of two surfaces in contact.
-It is influenced by the nature of the surfaces and the normal force acting between them.
-The coefficient of friction quantifies this interaction, indicating how much frictional force can be expected for a given normal force.
-In this scenario, the coefficient of friction (0.30) plays a crucial role in determining the deceleration of the car during skidding.
+It is crucial in determining how quickly a vehicle can stop when brakes are applied.
+The coefficient of friction quantifies this force, with higher values indicating greater resistance to sliding.
+In this scenario, the low coefficient of friction (0.30) suggests that the wet road significantly reduces the car's ability to stop effectively.

 Recommended video: